Setup of Extension Services

 Iris & Pyris Setup Guide

-Pyris is now part of the EduTelligence suite.
-Please check the compatibility matrix to ensure you're using compatible versions of Artemis and EduTelligence.
+Pyris is part of the EduTelligence suite.
+Always check the compatibility matrix to ensure your Artemis version matches the EduTelligence version you deploy.

 Overview

 Iris is an intelligent virtual tutor integrated into Artemis, providing one-on-one programming assistance, course content support, and competency generation for students.
-Iris relies on Pyris, an intermediary service from the EduTelligence suite that brokers requests to Large Language Models (LLMs) using FastAPI.
+It relies on Pyris, a FastAPI service from the EduTelligence suite that brokers requests between Artemis and various Large Language Models (LLMs).

 artemis: